Glenside, South Australia: Geography and built environs

 The suburb is home to Glenside Health Services, a primary mental health facility in the state, on the site of the old Glenside Hospital.
 Originally established in March 1870 as Parkside Lunatic Asylum, it once occupied approximately one-third of the area of the suburb.
 Areas were gradually sold for other purposes, with 12 hospital structures being heritage-listed and refurbished for other uses.
 The South Australian Film Corporation has since taken over a redeveloped portion of the former hospital property as its headquarters following a move from the former studio at Hendon in the north-western suburbs of Adelaide.
 The new studio includes office accommodation and facilities for film production.

 The Burnside Village shopping centre is located in Glenside, on the corner of Greenhill and Portrush Roads, serving much of the City of Burnside council area in addition to Glenside.

-Glenside also contains South Australia's only orthodox Jewish synagogue.
+Between 1990 to 2024, Glenside was home to South Australia's only orthodox Jewish synagogue, the Adelaide Hebrew Congregation.
 Many of Adelaide's Jewish community live nearby in the eastern suburbs in order to walk to the synagogue on Sabbath or other holy days.
+The synagogue shared a campus with the Jewish Day School, Massada College, until the school's closure in 2011.
+The congregation has now relocated to a new site on Grote Street in the CBD.

 Although most of the rest of Glenside is residential, there are offices related to mining, veterinary health, primary industries and health services along Flemington and Conyngham Streets and a variety of food and service businesses along Greenhill Road.

 There are several parks in Glenside as well as the Conyngham Street Dog Park for dog exercise.
 Symons & Symons reserve, named for a well-known glassmaker who lived and worked in the area in the mid 1900s, is located on the corner of Conyngham and Cator Street.
 Plane Tree Reserve is located on Cedar Crescent and Plane Tree Avenue.
 Glenside Olive Reserve, a landscape relic of the former olive grove, is accessible from Amber Woods Drive.
 Glenunga Reserve is also located on Conyngham Street in the adjacent suburb of Glenunga.